For Mid-Level Diverse Television Writers

-The project was launched by the WGAW’s Diversity Department in early 2009.
+The project was launched by the WGAW’s Diversity department in early 2009.
 It is a peer judging program designed to identify excellent, diverse writers with television experience, and to provide a resource for accessing their work to showrunners, industry executives, agents and managers.
-It has proven beneficial to the writers who were selected as Writer Access Project honorees and to our showrunner members who are staffing shows.
+It has proven beneficial to the writers who were selected as TV Writer Access Project honorees and to our showrunner members who are staffing shows.

-The Writer Access Project represents one effort by the WGAW to address the issue of underrepresentation of diverse writers on television writing staffs.
+The TV Writer Access Project represents one effort by the WGAW to address the issue of underrepresentation of diverse writers on television writing staffs.
 Read detailed current statistics about employment of diverse writers in the 2013 WGAW TV Staffing Brief.